PocrnicLab/2024_summer_MSc_2/README.md

 PVALUEFORSNP=0.05
 #=====================================================================================

-The whole pipeline can be run by typing:
+The whole pipeline can be run easily by typing:

 bash main.sh